- Search The Registry

 Lillard helped persuade the city to transform Cameron Junior High School into the second high school for local Blacks and successfully gained an ordinance to desegregate the Parthenon in Centennial Park.
 He also made unsuccessful campaigns for vice mayor and councilman-at-large.
 Meanwhile, Lillard’s political activism and law practice continued to thrive.
 He gained admission to the federal district court (1955), the U. S. Court of Appeals, the Sixth Circuit Court (1957), and the U. S. Supreme Court (1962).
 Lillard founded the Tennessee Federation of Democratic Leagues and campaigned for the election of President John F. Kennedy in 1960.

-In March 1978, the governor appointed Lillard as judge of the First Circuit Court, Tenth Judicial District.
+In March 1978, the governor appointed Lillard as the First Circuit Court, Tenth Judicial District judge.
 In 1978, he retired from the bench.
 Robert E. Lillard died on November 6, 1991.

 Tennessee State University